theupdateframework/theupdateframework.github.io/faq.md

 **7. How can I try TUF?**
    The [Getting
    Started](https://github.com/theupdateframework/tuf/blob/develop/docs/GETTING_STARTED.rst)
-   page contains instructions on how to install and run TUF.
-The CLI and client tools can be used to quickly create TUF repositories and experiment with software updates.
+   page contains instructions to install and run the reference implemention.
+   The client and repo tools can be used to quickly create TUF repositories and experiment with software updates.

 **8. Can I use an online key to sign the Targets role?**